smikhalevski/react-corsair/README.md

 Use [`Route`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.createRoute.html) objects instead of URLs to match locations, validate params, navigate between pages, prefetch data, infer types, etc.

 React Corsair can be used in any environment and doesn't require any browser-specific API to be available.
-Browser history integration is optional but available out-of-the-box if you need it.
+While [history integration](#history-integration) is optional it is available out-of-the-box if you need it.

 To showcase how the router works, lets start by creating a page component: